RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly Prediction: Experiments

 \subsection{Hyper-parameter Sensitivity Analysis}

-We analyze RED-F's sensitivity to key hyperparameters on the MSL, PSM, GECCO, and Genesis datasets (using $L=196$, $H=32$), with results shown in Fig. \ref{fig:sensitivity}.

-Fig. \ref{fig:sen1} shows the impact of changing the patch size of the frequency domain information.
-The experiment indicates that the patch size affects the processing granularity.
+We also study the parameter sensitivity of RED-F. Figure \ref{fig:sen1} shows the performance under different patch size of the frequency domain information.
 Being too small (insufficient information) or too large (redundancy/noise) is suboptimal.
-The model performs best with a patch size of 8 or 16 and exhibits stable performance within this range.

-Fig. \ref{fig:sen2} shows the impact of different numbers of MSP auxiliary modules ($n$) on performance.
+For our primary evaluation, the patch size is usually set as 8 or 16.
+Also, Figure \ref{fig:sen2} shows the impact of different numbers of MSP modules ($n$) on performance.
 The optimal number of MSP heads shows the dependency of the datasets.
 MSL/Genesis achieves optimal performance at $n=1$, while PSM/GECCO requires $n=2$.

-Fig. \ref{fig:sen3} evaluates the impact of MSP auxiliary loss weight, $\lambda_{msp}$.
-The performance of the model is not sensitive to changes in $\lambda_{msp}$, remaining stable across a wide range of weights.
-This shows good robustness and reduces the difficulty of hyperparameter tuning.
+Besides, we evaluate the performance under different $\lambda_{msp}$ on Figure \ref{fig:sen3}.
+We find that $\lambda_{msp}$ is mostly stable and easy to tune in the range of 0.1 to 1, which shows good robustness and reduces the difficulty of hyperparameter tuning.